Finnoy Travel - Travel Stories and Reviews

 Registered Nurse

 Same as the case for practical nurses, also registered nurses need a license from Valvira to be able to practice as it is a title-protected health and social care profession.
-So you can't convert directly your foreign nursing license into a Finnish nursing license.
-The scope of studies to become a registered nurse in Finland is 210 credits and the planned duration is 3.5 years.
-Thanks to the existence of program implementations by the different schools of applied sciences in Finland to help address the nursing shortage.
+So, you can't directly convert your foreign nursing license into a Finnish one.
+The scope of studies required to become a registered nurse in Finland is 210 credits, and the planned duration is 3.5 years.
+Implementing programs by the different schools of applied sciences in Finland has helped address the nursing shortage.
 These applied sciences schools offer training intended for students with an immigrant background living in Finland who have completed a nursing degree outside of Europe or in another EU country with a shorter duration of about two years.

 Nurses from different backgrounds who worked as COVID-19 vaccinators for Helsinki City

-A group of nurses from different ethnical backgrounds who worked as COVID-19 vaccinators for Helsinki City.
+A group of nurses from different racial backgrounds who worked as COVID-19 vaccinators for Helsinki City.

-In Finland, registered nurses can work in different work settings like hospital settings, health care stations, polyclinics, nursing care homes, home care and other different health care facilities.
+In Finland, registered nurses can work in hospitals, health care stations, polyclinics, nursing care homes, home care, and other health care facilities.

 Nurse's Salary in Finland

 The average salary for a registered nurse in Finland is 3,250 euros, for a practical nurse it is 2,850 euros and for a child's nurse 2,400 euros.
 The average starting salary for nurse assistants is 2300 euros.
-These numbers include the supplements that are paid on top of the basic salary.
+These numbers include the supplements paid on top of the basic salary.
 There is a slight variation in the salary between the private and public sectors.
-Calculated in the Philippines pesos, a registered nurse can earn up to 200,000 but it is good to understand that you need to pay about 25 per cent taxes on the amount.
+Calculated in the Philippines pesos, a registered nurse can earn up to 200,000, but it is good to understand that you must pay about 25 per cent taxes.

-The compensation paid for evening work is usually 15% of the hourly wage and is paid for the period between 18:00 and 22:00.
-Night shift often means work done between 22:00 and 07:00 and the compensation paid for it is 30–45% of the hourly wage.
-The compensation paid for a normal Saturday shift is usually 20% of the hourly wage and is paid for the period between 06:00 and 18:00.
+The compensation paid for evening work is usually 15% of the hourly wage and is paid between 18:00 and 22:00.
+Night shift often means work done between 22:00 and 07:00, and the compensation paid for it is 30–45%.
+The compensation paid for a normal Saturday shift is usually 20% of the hourly wage and is paid between 06:00 and 18:00.

 The gross monthly salary differs every month depending on how many weekends, evenings or night shifts you have done in a certain period.
-Some nurses earn less than average and some may earn much more depending on the working hours.
-Depending on the employer, basic salaries are usually paid either on the 15th day or end of the month while compensations can be paid separately or together with your basic salary but payment slips are sent to you via online banking at the latest of the payment date.
-The payment slip must show the amount of wage due and how it was calculated.
+Some nurses earn less than average, and others earn much more depending on their working hours.
+Depending on the employer, basic salaries are usually paid on the 15th day or the end of the month.
+In contrast, compensations can be paid separately or together with your basic salary, but payment slips are sent to you via online banking at the latest of the payment date.
+The payment slip must show the wage due and how it was calculated.
 For example, it must read how many working hours are done during the payment period and the employee's hourly rate.
-The number of increments such as evening or night work increments and the number of working hours entitled for compensation must be also reflected in the payment slip.
+The payment slip must also reflect the number of increments such as evening or night work and the number of working hours entitled for compensation.

-Again, it is, therefore, vital and imperative to check the details of your payment slips every payday to ensure that you are being paid exactly for the work done.
-For any inconsistencies, you must first contact your supervisor/manager and the accountant/clerk.
+Again, it is, therefore, vital and imperative to check the details of your payment slips every payday to ensure you are paid precisely for the work done.
+You must contact your supervisor/manager and the accountant/clerk for any inconsistencies.
 Read details about the taxation in Finland in our other article describing how to immigrate to Finland.

 The salaries were updated in 2023.